United States--History--Civil War, 1861-1865

 Identifier: BUSC-2004-002

-The collection consists of twenty-six letters written by Ten Eyck Fonda (1838-1921) of Fonda, Montgomery County, NY.
+Abstract The collection consists of twenty-six letters written by Ten Eyck Fonda (1838 - 1921) of Fonda, Montgomery County, New York.
 The letters from 1861 to 1863 were sent to his immediate family while serving as a telegraph operator for the U.S. Military Telegraph Service during the Civil War.
 They tell of his perilous job, concerns about the capability of the Union Army, provide first-hand accounts of battles and the difficulty of receiving a military commission.
-The digitized collection is accessible from...
+The collection has been digitized...

 Collection